 Breaking down the world of things into sections that outline a single day, Kakalios satisfies our curiosity about how our refrigerators keep our food cool, how a plane manages to remain airborne, and how our wrist fitness monitors keep track of our steps.
 Each explanation is coupled with a story showing the astonishing science at work and revealing the interplay of the invisible forces that surround us.
 Through this narrative physics, The Physics of Everyday Things demonstrates that far from the abstractions conjured by phrases like the Higgs Boson, black holes, and gravity waves sophisticated science is also quite practical.
 With his signature clarity and cleverness, Kakalios enthralls us with the principles that make up our lives and opens our imaginations.”

-Disclosure: I was provided a complimentary copy of this book in exchange for an honest review
+Disclosure: I was provided a complimentary copy of this book from Fiery Seas Publishing in exchange for an honest review

 Embyr tends her tavern while keeping her dangerous parentage a secret, until she’s attacked by a hellhound and saved by one of the most feared men in history.
 For the last eight hundred years, Ryder McLennon, the infamous leader of Death’s Horsemen, has used his army to hunt the vampire who killed his wife.